nasa-nccs-hpda/terragpu/projects/vhr-cloudmask/README.md

 #### Training Data

 A couple of files have been located in ADAPT to ease finding data for training.
-The files with their description are listed below, the path is /att/gpfsfs/briskfs01/ppl/jacaraba/cloudmask_data.
+The files with their description are listed below, the path is /att/gpfsfs/briskfs01/ppl/jacaraba/cloudmask_data/training.
 This data might be moved to /att/pubrepo/ILAB/projects/Vietnam/cloudmask_data at some point.

-cloud_training.csv

 | Filename                                  | Description     |
 | :---------------------------------------- |:----------------|